DavidTheExplorer/Tzeva-Adom-API/README.md

   	.requestEvery(Duration.ofSeconds(3))
   ```

--  Change the endpoint of Pikud Ha'oref if it was changed:
+-  Change the endpoint of Pikud Ha'oref(temp fix in case it has been changed):
    ```java
    //PHOAlertSource is the default AlertSource implementation, you can also implement your own.
    PHOAlertSource alertSource = new PHOAlertSource();